Christantus Uche: Ceuta

 On 15 July 2023, Uche signed for Primera Federación side Ceuta, being initially assigned to the B-team, but making the pre-season with the main squad.
-However, he did not feature for the B's, and established himself as a key unit in the Caballas; in January 2024, Spanish media outlet Mundo Deportivo reported that he was a target of Real Betis.
+However, he did not feature for the B's, and established himself as a key unit in the Caballas centre of midfield; in January 2024, Spanish media outlet Mundo Deportivo reported that he was a target of Betis.

 Getafe

 On 21 February 2024, it was reported that Uche had agreed to a deal with La Liga side Getafe, with Ceuta manager José Juan Romero confirming the transfer two days later.
 Both clubs officially announced the transfer on 13 June, with the player signing a four-year contract with the Madrid outskirts side.

 Uche made his professional – and top tier – debut on 15 August 2024, starting as a forward and scoring the equalizer in a 1–1 away draw against Athletic Bilbao.

-Crystal Palace
+Loan to Crystal Palace

-On 1 September 2025, Uche signed for Premier League club Crystal Palace on loan until June 2026, with an obligation to buy of around £17.3m.
+On 1 September 2025, Uche signed for Premier League club Crystal Palace on loan until June 2026, with an obligation to buy of around £17.3 million.
+Later that year, on 11 December, he scored his first goal for the club in a 3–0 away win over Shelbourne in the UEFA Conference League.